hdecarne-github/gradle-java-plugin/README.md

 ## GradlePlugins
-This packages collects custom Gradle plugins used for the development of [my private projects](https://github.com/hdecarne/).
+This project collects custom Gradle plugins used for the development of [my private projects](https://github.com/hdecarne/).

 ### Plugin de.carne.gradleplugins.java
 Use this plugin with your java projects.
 It requires the java plugin to be applied first.